CCI-MOC/m2/docs/Developer-guidlines.md

 * Reviewing [Pull Requests](https://github.com/CCI-MOC/ims/pulls)
 * Discussions on open github issues.

+## Settin up a dev environment

+* You can setup HIL and Ceph by using the scripts here https://github.com/cci-moc/admin-tools These are maintained and used internally by the MOC team.
+Raise an issue on the github repo if something is broken.

+* Once you have setup HIL and Ceph, use the production install script to deploy BMI.

 ## Communicating

 * IRC: The MOC team hangs out on #moc on [freenode](https://www.freenode.net/)